Tylous/Vibe/README.md

 add_cred             Adds credentials to the credential table.
-Use -p for passwords and -h for password hashes clear                Clears the screen help                 Displays this help menu session              Scans target(s) to see who has/is currently logged in.
+Use -p for passwords and -h for password hashes clear                Clears the screen help                 Displays this help menu list                 Lists either all Users, Computers, or Groups.
+Use the -f option to pipe the contents to a file session              Scans target(s) to see who has/is currently logged in.
 Can take a list or range of hosts, using -t/--target and specify a user using -u/--user and --jitter/-j to add a delay.
 Requires: read/write privileges on either Admin$ or C$ share net                  Perform a query to view all information pertaining to a specific user, group, or computer (Similar to the Windows net user, net group commands). example: 'net group Domain Admins' query                Executes a query on the contents of tables